 The firm employs the standardised approach to credit risk.
-The firm has a capital resources requirement in relation to credit risk of \$92k at 30 September 2018 (2017 - \$114k).
+The firm has a capital resources requirement in relation to credit risk of \$246k at 30 September 2020 (2019 - \$221k).

-Risk weighted exposure amounts in accordance with the standardised approach

 The firm employs the simplified method of assessing risk weighted exposure amounts and does not employ ratings agencies in connection with this exercise.